Power Generation Technologies

 Eliminating these harmful effects further increases the environmental benefits of biomass steam as an energy source.

-Utility-scale onshore wind farms use large wind turbines; the average size of onshore turbines being manufactured today is approximately 2.5 – 5 MW, with blades of approximately 75 metres long.
+Utility-scale onshore wind farms use large wind turbines; the average size of onshore turbines today is approximately 2.5 – 5 MW, with blades of approximately 75 metres long.
 Three large blades rotate a shaft in the nacelle.
 Shaft power is transferred to a generator to produce electricity, which is fed through a collector system to a transformer station connected to the power grid.

 Offshore wind energy is produced by wind farms constructed in bodies of water.
-Higher wind speeds are available offshore than on land, resulting in a higher capacity of electricity generation per amount capacity installed.
+Higher wind speeds are available offshore than on land, resulting in a higher capacity of electricity generation per amount of capacity installed.

 The use of solar power, using ground- or roof-mounted photovoltaic arrays, is growing in Canada and around the world.
 Like other forms of green energy, solar power produces no greenhouse gases in operation.
 Solar panels, composed of connected photovoltaic (PV) cells, capture sunlight and convert it to a DC current; it is then flowed to an inverter which converts the electricity into usable AC energy which is then fed into the grid.